Timcees/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that removes all letters c
+a script that reverse its input